-There is new hope for people who suffer from sleep apnea yet don’t get the relief they need from a continuous positive airway pressure (CPAP) machine.
+A new therapy is now offering hope to people who suffer from sleep apnea but don’t need a continuous positive airway pressure (CPAP) machine.

-Inspire is a new procedure being offered at Mercy Health – Anderson Hospital.
-This therapy is a breakthrough implantable treatment option for those with obstructive sleep apnea (OSA).
+Inspire, a new procedure available at Mercy Health – Fairfield Hospital, is a breakthrough implantable treatment option for select patients with obstructive sleep apnea (OSA).

 Approved by the FDA in 2014, Inspire Therapy is a fully implanted neurostimulation device that senses breathing patterns and delivers mild stimulation to key airway muscles.
-So, when someone is ready for bed, the individual simply clicks the remote to turn Inspire on.
-While they are sleeping, Inspire monitors every breath they take.
-Based on their unique breathing patterns, the system delivers mild stimulation to the hypoglossal nerve, which controls the movement of the tongue and other key airway muscles.
+When someone is ready for bed, they simply click the remote to turn Inspire on.
+Then, while they are sleeping, Inspire monitors every breath they take.
+Based on unique breathing patterns, the system delivers mild stimulation to the hypoglossal nerve, which controls the movement of the tongue and other key airway muscles.
 By stimulating these muscles, the airway remains open during sleep.

-“Simply put, Inspire Therapy is a device that stimulates your tongue to move out of the throat to stop your sleep apnea,” Dr. Malik explains.
+“Instead of using a mask, the Inspire device stimulates the tongue directly to move away from the throat to treat sleep apnea,” Dr. Girdhar explains.

-An ideal candidate for Inspire Therapy is someone who has moderate to severe obstructive sleep apnea, has tried and failed CPAP therapy for at least three months and has a BMI less than 35.
+An ideal candidate for Inspire Therapy is someone who has moderate to severe obstructive sleep apnea, has a BMI of less than 35 and has tried but failed CPAP therapy for at least three months.